DigitalFuturesOCADU/YouveBeenNotified/ArduinoGraphics_R4.md

 #### Description

 Sets the font used for text.
-The library includes Font_4x6 and Font_5x7 built in, but Font_4x6 is recommended for the 12x8 matrix.
+The library includes Font_4x6 and Font_5x7 built in.

 #### Syntax